 Human Resource Management (HRM) plays a pivotal role in organisational development that establishes the joint culture—a notion that goes beyond improving employer reputation among job seekers for attraction.
-HRM is in charge of identifying problems and strategising possible solutions, providing guidance and training to employees, and resolving conflicts on a 24/7 open-door policy.
-If the working environment is healthy, employees will work at high engagement levels, which translates to increased business performance, research has shown.
+HRM is responsible for identifying problems and strategising possible solutions, providing guidance and training to employees, and resolving conflicts on a 24/7 open-door policy.
+Research has shown that if the working environment is healthy, employees will work at high engagement levels, which translates to increased business performance.

 With expectations of HR growing, specialists have to show their significance.
 Using metrics is the correct approach, as figures never lie (interpretation may fail).
 This evolution has fuelled businesses to adopt “HR software” to manage staff-related data.
 (Experts also use acronyms such as HRIS for “human resources information system” and HRMS for “human resource management system”.)

-Before adopting an application, a business needs to have a crystal clear understanding of operations and the expected functions a solution must bring to the table to make sure it will support staff.
+Before adopting an application, a business needs to clearly understand operations and the expected functions a solution must bring to the table to ensure it will support staff.

 1. Applicant tracking system